Skip to content

 The goal of the playground program is to examine the situation of playgrounds both from the point of view of things to be taken into account in planning, as well as in terms of the need for construction, basic improvement and renovation, as well as from an economic and social point of view.
 In addition, the goal is to outline the existing playground network and examine future playground needs.

-The initial data for the program was a user survey (14.6.−2.7.2021), to which 356 responses were received.
-The most used playground in Riihimäki is the Jukka Jalonen park playground, the second most used is the Itsenäisyydenpuisto playground, followed by the Pohjankorvenpuisto and Messpuisto playgrounds.
-The most used playgrounds also turned out to be the most liked playgrounds.
-From the responses to the survey, it can be concluded that the possibility of versatile play, activities and recreation for people of different ages appeals to playground users and that the playground is a whole, the comfortability of which is affected not only by the playground equipment itself, but also by the comfortability of the playground and the surrounding area.
+The program's initial data was a user survey (June 14 - July 2, 2021), which received 356 responses.
+The most used playground in Riihimäki is the Jukka Jalonen Park playground, the second most used is the Itsenäisyydenpuisto playground, followed by the Pohjankorvenpuisto and Messupuisto playgrounds.
+The most used playgrounds also turned out to be the most popular playgrounds.
+From the survey responses, it can be concluded that the opportunity for diverse play, activities and leisure for people of different ages appeals to playground users and that a playground is an entity whose comfort is affected not only by the play equipment itself but also by the comfort of the playground and the area surrounding it.

 The playgrounds of Vainionpuisto, Ilomäentie loop and Tellervonpuisto are proposed for removal.
 With regard to these playgrounds, there is either overlap in the affected areas, or the use of the playground is low and due to the location, it is not considered a public playground.

-A new playground will be built in the fall of 2022 in Piikinmäenpuisto, and the Kanervapuisto playground in Huhtimonmäki is planned.
-Other possible playgrounds are coming to Jokikylä, Herajoki center area and garrison area.
+A new playground was built in the autumn of 2022 in Piikinmäenpuisto and the Kanervapuisto playground opened in Huhtimonmäki in 2023.
+The Jokipuisto playground will be completed as part of the Jokikylä area.
+Other possible playgrounds are coming to the Herajoki city center and the garrison area.
 The construction of new playgrounds depends, among other things, on the progress of the planning process and the development of the areas.

 With the construction of new playgrounds and the basic improvement of existing playgrounds, some of the playgrounds are intended to be targeted to a certain age group.
 The purpose of targeting is to profile and theme playgrounds, to diversify the service offering and, among other things, to take better account of user groups that received less attention in the past.
 Accessibility and accessibility are also taken into account: In terms of playgrounds, the purpose is to enable everyone to participate equally in outdoor activities, exercise and play.